-St. Wilfrid's Church of England Primary Academy had an extremely successful Ofsted inspection in January 2022, which was judged 'Outstanding in all areas'.
+St. Wilfrid's was judged 'Outstanding in all areas' by Ofsted in January 2022, with no areas for improvement identified.
 Ofsted stated, 'Leaders are never complacent.
 Despite the many notable strengths of the school, leaders continually look to further improve on the already exceptional offer to pupils.'